geofurb/Ornitholog/README.md

 Ornitholog creates a separate directory for each job, and stores tweets in that directory.
 You will find two kinds of files in this directory: `index.arx` and `*.taj` files.

 ### The Archive Index (ARX) File
-The Archive Index (ARX) file contains metadata for each TAJ file to efficiently keep track of what data is stored where.
+The Archive Index (ARX) file is always named `index.arx`, and contains metadata for each TAJ file to efficiently keep track of what data is stored where.
 The benefits here are many-fold:
 * Tweets can be stored in individual chunks in case the archive grows too large for a single disk
-* Finished TAJ files can be compressed to save space, then decompressed later when you need to parse them
+* Finished TAJ files can be compressed to save space, then individually decompressed later when you need to parse them
 * Chronological access to the entire archive can quickly be accomplished by navigating the ARX to find the appropriate TAJ before parsing tweets

+**Note:** For disk efficiency and chronological searching, Ornitholog's archive format is superb.
+However, its design makes it very tedious to further refine a query's search terms after collection, so it may be advisable to import the data into another format and index it for searching by keyword depending on your use-case.

 ### Tweet Archive JSON (TAJ) files
 Ornitholog stores tweets as JSON-objects, one-per-line in Tweet Archive JSON (TAJ) files.
 There are two varieties of TAJ file: